blackducksoftware/ohcount4j/README.md

 2. Install **gradle**
 3. Install **ragel** (minimum: 6.8, recommended 6.9).
 To install via [homebrew](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/ragel.rb):

      `brew install ragel`
 4. Install **TestNG** plugin in Eclispe (see below)

 # Build Configuration Steps

 1. Checkout ohcount4j project

     `cd git-clone-dir`

     `git clone git@github.com:blackducksw/ohcount4j.git`

-2. Before importing the ohcount4j project into Eclipse, run the gradle build to create the generated ragel files used by the project:
+2. Before importing the ohcount4j project into Eclipse, run the gradle build to create the generated ragel files used by the project.

-    `./gradlew clean build`

 The gradle script supports the ability to run specifics task for cleaning, regenerating the source, and running tests.
 See the build.gradle file for details.

+    `./gradlew clean build`

 3. Create a workspace (Eclipse will require you do this when you start)